block-open-source/goose/README.md

 #### Exchange and Goose integration

-Import `from langfuse_wrapper.langfuse_wrapper import observe_wrapper` and use the `observe_wrapper()` decorator on functions you wish to enable tracing for. `observe_wrapper` functions the same way as Langfuse's observe decorator.
+Import `from exchange.langfuse_wrapper import observe_wrapper` and use the `observe_wrapper()` decorator on functions you wish to enable tracing for. `observe_wrapper` functions the same way as Langfuse's observe decorator.

 Read more about Langfuse's decorator-based tracing [here](https://langfuse.com/docs/sdk/python/decorators).